Measuring Quantum Correlations using Lossy Photon-Number-Resolving Detectors with Saturation: Acknowledgements

 We would like to thank Hui Khoon Ng, Matteo G.A.
 Paris, Bj\"orn Hessmo and Alexander Ling for helpful discussions.
-We would also like to acknowledge the use of LevelScheme in the preparation of the figures.
-This work was supported by the A-STAR Investigatorship grant as well as the Ministry of Education and the National Research Foundation of Singapore.
+This work was supported by the A*STAR Investigatorship grant as well as the Ministry of Education, partly through the Academic Research Fund [Tier 3 MOE2012-T3-1-009], and the Singapore National Research Foundation (NRF) [grant number NRF-NRFF2013-01].